Blog

 Subject line grabs attention.
 First line builds interest by naming a real problem.
 Body shows what changes.
 CTA asks for one thing.

-Slack's early growth emails nailed AIDA.
+Slack's early growth emails nailed this.
 Subject line: "You're missing messages from [teammate name]" (Attention).
 First line called out the specific channel and thread (Interest).
 Body showed what conversations were happening without you (Desire).
 CTA was just "Jump back in" with a single button (Action).

 Landing Pages